 - What do you wish you had done but did not?

-For more help evaluating yourself (and your team, if applicable), check out our blog post on How to Evaluate Your Team by clicking here.
+For more help evaluating yourself—and your team, if applicable—check out our blog post on “Evaluation of Yourself and Your Team” by clicking here.

 This allows you to make large goals but break down the things you need to do to achieve them without getting overwhelmed.
 It also builds in a specific time for you to review and reset course, which is so important in a fast-changing, dynamic industry like ours.

-Let’s get started!
-Pick a production goal for the year and break it down into four even parts.
-Then, decide on the strategies you’ll use to reach that production goal for the first 90 days.
+Once you’ve established your production goal for the year and have broken it down over the quarters, it's time to decide on the strategies you’ll use to reach that production goal for the first 90 days.

 Strategies to meet production goals could include things like:

 There are any number of things you can do to increase production, but doing all of them at once isn’t the way to success.
 Decide which things you will do first, and then commit to doing those strategies (and action items to go with those strategies) for 90 days.
-Remember, in 90 days, you’ll be able to re-evaluate and decide if it’s time to try something else.
+In 90 days, you’ll be able to reevaluate and decide if it’s time to try something new.